 How can hard-working students maintain their sanity amidst the pressure of academic deadlines, big decisions, and life transitions?

 They must rest intentionally.
-Rest can’t just be something that happens naturally without intent.
-If you leave rest to chance, it won’t happen.
+It can’t just be something that happens naturally without intent.
+If you leave this to chance, it won’t happen.
 There are a few principles that can help students build an intentional rhythm of rest in their busy lives.

 1. Rest doesn’t look the same for everyone.